vaibhavshiroorkar/vaibhavshiroorkar/README.md

 ## 💡 About Me

-Hey there, I am Vaibhav Shiroorkar, 20-year-old AI/ML engineer from India.
-I like building AI systems that actually work in production.
+Hi, I am Vaibhav Shiroorkar, a 20-year-old AI/ML engineer from India> I like building AI systems that actually work in production.
 I focus on the entire stack—from data pipelines to model deployment—because machine learning without solid engineering is just expensive experimentation.

 ```python
 class VaibhavShiroorkar: